Ph.D. in Business Administration - Accounting

 - How long does it take to complete the Ph.D. program?

 The program typically takes 5 years to complete and requires full-time residence during this period.
+Students may complete the degree study within 4 years.

 - Do you offer a distance or a weekend program?